-Students that are absent from a practice or practices may be withheld from participation for either a portion or all of their next activity/contest.
+Students that are absent from a practice or practices may be withheld from participation for either a portion or all of their next activity/contest at the coach's discretion.
 A student's absence may result in a loss of conditioning or lack of awareness of new group/team strategies that would place the student behind his/her group/team members in these areas.